 Another popular access point to the Nanaimo River is the Cedar Bridge, on your way into Cedar (although parking is atrocious).

-Offering Nanaimo’s only lifeguarded freshwater swimming spot (June-August), it’s no wonder Westwood Lake is a popular place to be in the summer.
+Offering Nanaimo’s only lifeguarded freshwater swimming spot (June-August), it’s no wonder that Westwood Lake is a popular place in the summer.
 Enjoy the sandy beach, small playground, washrooms and change rooms, plus a well-groomed 5 km trail that circumnavigates the entire lake.

-Park entrance is located at 381 Westwood Road, off of Jingle Pot Road.
+The park entrance is at 381 Westwood Road, off of Jingle Pot Road.

 If relaxing near a beautiful lake is what you like to do, then make sure you’ve visited the top 10 lakes on Vancouver Island.